r4ph433l/ICC/README.md

 | `load` | `load "test.icc"` | executes code in given file |
 | `eval` | `eval "print('hi')"` | executes code in python |

+little trick: if you are on linux you can just `load "/dev/stdin"` to input data
 # Syntax translation
 dont use it